Man smiles at mobile phone in a car

 Gas rewards credit cards

-There are also gas rewards credit cards, which are similar to traditional credit cards and offer rewards on gas purchases at any station, not just brand-affiliated ones, and may offer rewards for everyday purchases as well.
+Gas rewards credit cards offer rewards on gas purchases at any station, not just brand-affiliated ones.
+They may offer rewards for other everyday purchases as well.

-Gas rewards cards are generally tiered rewards cards with extra cash back or points per dollar you spend at any gas station.
-For example, with the Discover it® Chrome Gas & Restaurant Credit Card, you earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
-Plus earn unlimited 1% cash back on all other purchases.2
+Gas cards are generally tiered rewards cards that earn extra cash back at any gas station.
+With the Discover it® Chrome Gas & Restaurant Credit Card, you earn 2% cash back at gas stations and restaurants on up to $1,000 in combined purchases each quarter, automatically.
+Plus, earn unlimited 1% cash back on all other purchases.2

 How to compare gas credit cards